laurestine/laurestine.github.io/index.md

 Here are some of my broad academic interests:

+- Detailed semantic fieldwork and its relationship with semantic theory.
+- Semantic variation and change.
 - Computational methods in linguistics.
-- Detailed semantic fieldwork and its relationship with semantic theory.
-- The language of mathematicians.
 - Exposition and outreach.

 I am currently working to profile the aspectual classes of Tlingit.
+My work relates to culmination, scalarity, pluractionality, and agentivity.
 My supervision committee consists of James Crippen, Luis Alonso-Ovalle, Morgan Sonderegger, and Seth Cable.

-This website was last updated on May 15th, 2025.
+This website was last updated on April 18th, 2026.